Batmanabcdefg/AbaqusTraining/01_Lesson/readme.md

 The first integer refers to the element label ID (in this case, specified as 1).

-Subsequent integers specified the ordering of the nodes of the hex element.
+Subsequent integers specify the ordering of the nodes of the hex element.